tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 ## Release Notes

+#### 2025-04-09
+  - added sensor management from the GUI (the red bolt upper right hand)
+  - added additional callbacks in sensors for GUI support
+  - added code to stop any sensor threads
+  - removed spawning to get network/ip and cpu_temp/sensors to prevent pid count from going up
+  - fixed some weather bugs (clear sky was not working)
+  - added ubuntu snap package building (regisred in the store under 's1panel' name)
+  - added github workflow to build snap package and release it
+  - fixed minor issues here and there

 #### 2025-04-05
   - added weather sensor and weather_icon widget
   - cleaned up code and error handling in bunch of places